Our Purpose

 Context

-Jesuit Social Services strives to tackle entrenched, stubborn problems with an innovative way of thinking and operating.
-We are solution finders.
-Our efforts extend to working with our colleagues in the Jesuit network within and beyond Australia, supporting them in our shared mission.
-Our priorities are informed by Catholic Social teaching and our Jesuit heritage and align with a range of international human rights and social development frameworks.
+Jesuit Social Services strives to tackle the stubborn problems that affect human beings through new ways of thinking and operating.
+Our business is to find solutions.
+Our efforts extend to working with our colleagues in the Jesuit network within and increasingly beyond Australia who share our mission and commitment to a range of international human rights and social development frameworks.

 Who we work with